Sharky90/100-days-of-code/r1-log.md

 Wow what a brutal day... spent 6 hr straight on deploying Django sample project via 'pythonanywhere'... ran into some problem regarding debuging and pip.
 All in all I managed to solve the issues and deployed but still more stuff to do...
 It was awesome !
 #100DaysOfCode

+// Day 75 December 19.Thursday //

+Still recovering from yesterday...
+Eyes are soo dry and bloody...Installed f.lux adjusted screen gamma...
+As for coding I just read about 'Class Based View's and I can't wait to get back on track... 😬
+#100DaysOfCode